Can I Apply a Specific Banner?

 Simply insert the keyword into the subject line of your email.
 The Rocketseed branding engine will scan all templates and apply only the one with the matching keyword.
 If more than one template contains the same keyword, the branding engine will randomly select one.

-The template key word should always be in square brackes [ ] and prefixed with rs_.
+The template keyword should always be in square brackets [ ] and prefixed with rs_.

 Please see example shown below:

-In this example, using the [rs_disclaimers] key word will ensure that the Disclaimer Template (shown below) is applied to the outgoing email.
+In this example, using the [rs_office365] key word will ensure that the Template (shown below) is applied to the outgoing email.

 The keyword will be removed from the subject line seen by the recipient.